GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

   Familiarize your agency with the <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines">Revised 508 Standards</a>.
 (Updated)
 </li>
 <li dir="ltr">
   <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E203-functionality">Requirement E203.2</a>&nbsp;- Work with your HR Office to identify user needs of people with disabilities in your organization.
-(NEW)
 </li>
 <li dir="ltr">
   Assess the maturity of your agency's Section 508 program, and take steps to improve accessibility of agency technology.